vccw-team/mailcatcher/README.md

 ### Place a plugin into mu-plugins

-Place a plugins into mu-plugins like following.
+Place a plugins into `wp-content/mu-plugins` like following.

 ```
 <?php